bcreane/bcreane.github.io/_posts/2018-04-07-bash-k8s-pod-ready.md

 Some of the problems with using bash include:

-* Namespaces: bash code usually lives in a single file, and there's obviously no object-oriend encapsulation or scope.
+* Namespaces: bash code usually lives in a single file, and there's obviously no object-oriented encapsulation or scope.
 Using `local` helps a bit since bash variables are global by default.

 * Unit and functional tests: writing tests seems possible in theory, but I admit I've never